hkdeven/Be-Constructive/README.md

 Be inspired, be CONSTRUCTIVE.

 Constructive is maintained and funded by DB Consulting, LLC.
-We love open source software  | Hire us for your next creative inspiration
+We love open source software  | Hire us for your next project
 [Deven Blackburn]

 [Deven Blackburn]: http://www.makecodenotwar.co/